blros/urarina-wax/pages/learning.md

 ---
 layout: page
-title: Learning how to
+title: Building this website
 #permalink: /learning/
 ---

+For building this website the team adheres to the principles of minimal computing by using Jekyll as a platform and WAX as its theme.

-## ... use Wax
+## Jekyll

 Facets is a [Wax](https://minicomp.github.io/wax/) theme.
 Wax in turn relies on Jekyll.
 To use Facets you need to be familiar with both Jekyll and Wax.
 To learn more about setting up and using Wax visit [the Wax wiki](https://minicomp.github.io/wiki/wax/).
 You can learn more about using Jekyll on the [Jekyll docs](https://jekyllrb.com/docs/), or in [this great tutorial](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) by Amanda Visconti at Programming Historian.

-## ... create a faceted gallery
+## WAX

 As other Wax sites, _Facets_ depends on the metadata you create.
 Let's assume you are using a CSV to record data for your collection.
 In order for _Facets_ to work, that CSV must have designated columns for each large category you want to "facet" by.
 These become the _facet headers_ at the top of the drop-down menus above the gallery.
 Each of these columns then accepts a small range of sub-categories, or _facet values_.
 These become the check boxes.